 1. Search Results

-Accepted Solutions and Stars have an impact on our search algorithm.
-Discussion threads with an accepted solution and posts with a higher star count are returned with higher preference in a Community Search.
+Accepted Solutions and Likes have an impact on our search algorithm.
+Discussion threads with an accepted solution and posts with a higher like count are returned with higher preference in a Community Search.
 There is a 99% chance someone will have a question that your thread will help them answer.
-By marking a Solution on the thread or giving stars, you are making it more likely someone will be able to find that solution.
+By marking a Solution on the thread or giving likes, you are making it more likely someone will be able to find that solution.
 Also, when a discussion has an accepted solution there is an option to navigate directly to the solution post.
 By making a solution, you are helping those that come after you get results faster.

-Also, using the advanced search on our Community, you can limit your search results to only include threads with an accepted solution or a certain number of stars.
+Also, using the advanced search on our Community, you can limit your search results to only include threads with an accepted solution or a certain number of likes.
 For tips and tricks on using Advanced Search, please see the Search the Community article.

 2. Community Engagement

 The Community works best when its members are all active and engaged.
 Engagement is how new questions get asked, how new solutions and answers are found, and how people continue to upskill themselves through the Alteryx Academy.
-Marking a Solution or giving content a star is doing your small part in keeping the Community an engaging place.
+Marking a Solution or giving content a like is doing your small part in keeping the Community an engaging place.

 3. Post Credibility